 Compare and Synchronize Data in One or More Tables with Data in a Reference Database

-By using Visual Studio, you can compare the data in a source database and a target database and specify which tables should be compared.
-You can review the data and decide which changes to synchronize.
-You can then either update the target to synchronize the databases or export the update script to the Transact-SQL editor or to a file.
+By using Visual Studio Team System Database Edition, you can compare the data in a source database and a target database and specify which values should match.
+You can then either update the target to synchronize the databases or export the update script to the Transact-SQL (T-SQL) editor or to a file.

 For example, you might synchronize databases to update a staging server with a copy of the production data.
 You might also synchronize one or more tables to populate them with reference data from another database.
 In addition, you might compare data before and after you run tests as an additional form of verification.